 6.29.2 Guidance to language users

-Be careful to only modify loop control variables in ways that are easily understood and in ways that cannot lead to a premature exit or an endless loop.
+Be careful to only modify variables involved in loop control in ways that are easily understood and in ways that cannot lead to a premature exit or an endless loop.

 When using the for statement to iterate through a mutable object, do not add or delete members because it could have unexpected results.